jhartz/gradefast/README.md

 See the [GradeFast wiki](https://github.com/jhartz/gradefast/wiki).

-**tl,dr;** First, you must make a YAML-formatted configuration file the assignment that you want to grade.
+**tl;dr:** First, you must make a YAML-formatted configuration file the assignment that you want to grade.
 This file includes the structure of the grades and the commands to run on each submission.
 For more info, see the [YAML Format page](https://github.com/jhartz/gradefast/wiki/YAML-Format) on the GradeFast wiki.